thisismypassport/shrinko8/README.md

 * If you're doing other unusual things with _ENV, you may need to [specify how specific identifiers should be renamed](#advanced---controlling-renaming-of-identifiers) to get correct behaviour.

-In all these cases, you can start by disabling all renaming (`--no-minify-rename`) or all member renaming (`--preserve "*.*"`) to get things to work and then look into the more complicated solutions to increase compression rate.
+In all these cases, you can start by disabling all member renaming (`--preserve "*.*"`) or all global and member renaming (`--preserve "*,*.*"`) to get things to work and then look into the more complicated solutions to increase compression rate, if needed.

 ### Advanced - Controlling renaming of identifiers